 Before an event, do some research.
 Using Google, LinkedIn and company websites, read the bios and profiles of the people you would like to connect with.
 Take note of their backgrounds, interests, goals and accomplishments in order to find a common bond.

 Find A Way To Help

 Make the conversation meaningful by offering something to the person you want to develop a relationship with.
 Can you introduce the person to someone who would be beneficial to them?
 Is there an upcoming benefit you can help coordinate or volunteer to help with?
 It is always easier to ask for help for yourself from people who already appreciate you and your contributions.

-Prepare a Two-Minute Pitch.
+Prepare a Professional Pitch.
 Though holiday parties are not the time to come on too strong, if someone asks about your career goals, make sure you are ready with a well-rehearsed response.

 Dress for Success